Skip to content

 Flag Description

---check Fail (exit 1) when a pass rate breaches a configured threshold.
+--check Fail (exit 1) when a pass rate breaches its threshold (defaults: triggers 0.5, evals 0.66).

 --migrate Upgrade stored results files to the latest schema before rendering.